The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The center of

-By construction the cardinality $|S(h)|$ is finite.
-Without loss of generality, we assume that $h$ has been chosen such that $|S(h)|$ is minimal subject to (\ref{eq:hchoice}).
-Note that $h \not=0$ so $S(h)$ is nonempty.
-There exists an element of $S(h)$ that is not greater than any other element of $S(h)$, with respect to the partial order $\leq$ from Definition \ref{def:poset}.
+By construction the cardinality $|S(h)|$ is f\/inite.
+Without loss of generality, we assume that $h$ has been chosen such that $|S(h)|$ is minimal subject to~\eqref{eq:hchoice}.
+Note that $h\not=0$ so $S(h)$ is nonempty.
+There exists an element of $S(h)$ that is not greater than any other element of $S(h)$, with respect to the partial order $\leq$ from Def\/inition~\ref{def:poset}.
 Denote this element by $(\ell,r,s,t)$.
-We will be discussing the corresponding ideals $L,R$ of $\hat H_q$ from (\ref{eq:Ldef}) and (\ref{eq:Rdef}).
+We will be discussing the corresponding ideals $L$, $R$ of $\hat H_q$ from~\eqref{eq:Ldef} and~\eqref{eq:Rdef}.
 By construction

 Write